tiprankstipranks

 Manufacturing - Risk 1

-The company sells its components at prices that are significantly lower than the cost of the equipment or other goods in which they are incorporated.
-As a result, the company may face claims for damages (such as consequential damages) that are disproportionate to the revenues and profits it receives from the components involved in the claims.
-Further, the company's ability to avoid such liabilities pursuant to defective product provisions in its supplier agreements may be limited as a result of differing factors, such as the inability to exclude such damages due to the laws of some of the countries where the company does business.
-The company's business could be materially adversely affected as a result of a significant quality or performance issue in the products sold by the company, if it is required to pay for the associated damages.
+As a distributor, the company sells its components or services at prices that are significantly lower than the cost of the equipment or other goods in which they are incorporated.
+As a result, the company may face claims for damages (such as consequential damages) that are disproportionate to the revenues and profits it receives from the components involved in such claims.
+Further, the company's ability to avoid such liabilities pursuant to defective product provisions in its supplier agreements may be limited as a result of differing factors, such as the inability to exclude such damages due to third party contractual provisions or the laws of some of the countries where the company does business.
+The company's business could be materially adversely affected as a result of a significant quality or performance issue in the products sold by the company if it is required to pay for the associated damages.
 The company's product liability insurance is limited in coverage and amount and may not be sufficient to cover all possible claims.
 Further, when relying on contractual liability exclusions, the company could lose customers if their claims are not addressed to their satisfaction.
+In the company's rendering of integration services, the company may be exposed to increased risks associated with product defects.
+Defects arising from integration services could lead to product liability claims, recalls, fines, and penalties.
+These risks are particularly pronounced in applications for aerospace, automotive, and medical products, where product failures could result in serious harm to end users.
+Any such adverse events could affect our financial condition, operating results, and reputation.

 Employment / Personnel2 | 8.0%